juszjusz/coordinating-quantifiers/README.md

 >>> python data_plot.py --plot_matrices
 ```
 The above command will output plots to simulation_results/matrices naming matrixN_S.png
-where N, S are numbers standing for agent and simulation step respectively, i.e.
+where N, S are numbers standing for agent and simulation step respectively, i.e. matrix9_31.png
+depicts words and categories association for 9th agent at 31th step.
 ![matrix](/data_plot_examples/matrix9_31.png)

 ## Animated Plots
 Below you may observe an animation of the resulting plots: